pypa/packaging.python.org/source/discussions/choosing-a-package-module-name.rst

 For example, your package in :file:`pyproject.toml` and on PyPI may have the name ``abcd-1234``.
 But a module named ``abcd-1234`` would be cumbersome to import in Python, since it isn't a valid identifier.
-(It would be cumbersone, completely unnatural and against the long-established conventions in the Python community;
+(It would be cumbersome, completely unnatural and against the long-established conventions in the Python community;
 see, for example, :pep:`8#package-and-module-names`.
 There is a way to import it anyway, see :doc:`importlib <python:library/importlib>` and this question_.)